-The core of the Accelerator Program is a 6-hour workshop conducted in your community that is designed to have 40-80 people from many different sectors and organizations learn new ways of working together and learn about valuable new tools (most of which are free) that can help them advance key parts of a comprehensive strategy to address the opioid crisis.
+The core of the Accelerator Program is a 6-hour workshop on Friday, April 5th, simulcast to a live event in your community.
+The Workshop is designed to have 40-100 people from many different sectors and organizations learn new ways of working together and learn about valuable new tools (most of which are free) that can help them advance key parts of a comprehensive strategy to address the opioid crisis.
 This is not just hour after hour of lecture.
-This workshop is highly interactive as the locally gathered participants work in different groups (see the Five Tracks below) to learn about practical steps they can take in their community and actually develop 30-day and 90-day work plans.
+This workshop is highly interactive as the locally gathered participants work in different group to learn about practical steps they can take in their community and actually develop 30-day and 90-day work plans.

 The workshops include live training, simulcast by Bill Barberg and other expert instructors, to many communities at the same time, small group sessions, simulcast breakout sessions for people who may not be attending the local gathering, and exercises that help the participants learn the new tools and techniques.